Lynchburg Public Library introduces new program for adults of all abilities

-The Lynchburg Public Library on Wednesday invited adults of all abilities to take part in the first of a series of four activities geared toward those with physical and mental disabilities.
+The Lynchburg Public Library on Wednesday invited adults of all abilities to take part in the first of a series of four activities geared toward those with physical and intellectual disabilities.

 Known as Library for All, the new monthly initiative encourages participants to socialize in a welcoming environment, according to adult services librarian Diana Harvey.